 Puncture the bottom of each section and thread your cord or string through.
 You will want to string two pieces together with the open sides facing one another.

-Position along the net or string where you need it and then fasten the two sections together with glue, sap, or an alternate substance to seal.
+Position along the net or string where you need it and then fasten the two sections together with glue, or sap to seal.
 Styrofoam crates will hold up longer than cardboard ones of course.

 #8.
 Long-Term Storage for Eggs